AK-Homberger/NMEA2000-AIS-Gateway/README.md

 The used ESP32 reads AIVDM messages from UART2 (connected to GPIO 16).
 Forwarding to NMEA2000 is done via a CAN bus transceiver.

-The solution is re-using the code from [this](https://github.com/aduvenhage/ais-decoder) GitHub repository.
+The solution is re-using AIS decoder code from [this](https://github.com/aduvenhage/ais-decoder) GitHub repository.
 It is published under [MIT-License](https://github.com/aduvenhage/ais-decoder/blob/master/LICENSE).

-It was necessary to change the code to make it usable with the Arduino IDE and the ESP32.
+It was necessary to change the code, to make it usable with the Arduino IDE and the ESP32.
 The reason for the changes was the different C compiler versions (clang#14 to clang#11).
 It was quite an effort to do the backport to Arduino clang#11 version, because of missing functions.

-Currently following AIS message types are supported: 1-3, 5, 14, 18, 19, 24A, 24B
+Currently, following AIS message types are supported: 1-3, 5, 14, 18, 19, 24A, 24B

 To use the gateway the following libraries have to be installed (as ZIP file):
 - [NMEA2000](https://github.com/ttlappalainen/NMEA2000)